Helperbird/website/src/pages/help/features/how-to-set-the-column-width-on-any-page.md

 ---
 new: false
-footer: true
-header: true
 updated: false
 layout: templates/new/help/post-new.html
-title: How to Use the Paragraph Columns Feature in Helperbird
+title: How to Split Text into Columns on Websites
 description:
-  Learn how to use Helperbird’s Paragraph Columns feature to organize text into easy-to-read columns on any webpage.
-This guide walks you through activating the feature and customizing the layout to suit your reading preferences
+  Learn how to organize text into multiple columns using Helperbird for easier reading and better focus.
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic, paragraph columns, text columns, column layout

-youtubeId: vwT8SAJfU3E
-cardTitle: Columns
-featureDescription:
-  Learn how to use Helperbird’s Paragraph Columns feature to organize text into easy-to-read columns on any webpage.
-This guide walks you through activating the feature and customizing the layout to suit your reading preferences
+url: help/how-to-set-the-column-width-on-any-page/
+permalink: help/how-to-set-the-column-width-on-any-page/
+name: Helperbird Staff
 headerTags:
   [
+    { tag: 'step-1-open-helperbird', title: 'Step 1: Open Helperbird' },
-    { tag: 'how-to-turn-on-paragraph-columns', title: 'How to Turn On Paragraph Columns' }, { tag: 'how-to-adjust-the-number-of-columns', title: 'How to Adjust the Number of Columns' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
+    { tag: 'step-2-go-to-reading-options', title: 'Step 2: Go to Reading Options' },
+    { tag: 'step-3-adjust-paragraph-columns', title: 'Step 3: Adjust Paragraph Columns' },
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
   ]
 tags: features
+img: assets/images2/uploads/add-a-heading.png
 date: 2018-01-04
-url: help/how-to-set-the-column-width-on-any-page/
-permalink: help/how-to-set-the-column-width-on-any-page/
+youtubeId: vwT8SAJfU3E
+cardTitle: Columns
+featureDescription:
+  Learn how to organize text into multiple columns using Helperbird for easier reading and better focus.
+footer: true
+header: true
 ---

-Helperbird’s Paragraph Columns feature helps you organize text into columns, making it easier to read large blocks of text on web pages.
+Splitting text into columns helps you read more comfortably by breaking up wide paragraphs into narrower sections, similar to how newspapers organize content.

 ---

-## How to Turn On Paragraph Columns

-### 1. Open Helperbird
+## Step 1: Open Helperbird

-Click the Helperbird icon in your browser's toolbar to open the extension menu.
+Click the Helperbird owl icon in your browser toolbar to open the main dashboard.

-### 2. Find the Columns Option

-Use the search bar at the top of the menu to quickly find the "Columns" option.

-### 3. Turn On Columns

-Toggle the switch next to "Columns" to turn the feature on.

 ---

-## How to Adjust the Number of Columns

-### 4. Adjust the Columns Slider

-Once Columns is turned on, you’ll see a slider labeled "Columns."
-It might be set to 2 columns by default.

-### 5. Choose Your Layout

-Move the slider to choose how many columns you want.
-You can set the text to flow into 2, 3, or more columns, depending on what works best for you.

-### 6. See the Change

-As you adjust the slider, the text on the page will automatically reflow into the number of columns you selected, giving you a customized reading layout.
+## Step 2: Go to Reading Options

+In the list of tools, find **Reading Options** and click the open icon next to it.

 ---

+## Step 3: Adjust Paragraph Columns

+In the Reading Options panel:
+1. Go to the **Border** tab.
+2. Toggle **Paragraph Columns** **on**.
+3. Use the **slider** to choose how many columns you want—slide left for fewer columns or right for more.

+**Tip:** Two or three columns work great for wide screens, while one column is perfect for smaller displays or focused reading.

+---

 ## Video Tutorial

+{% if youtubeId %}
+<iframe width="560" height="315" class="aspect-square rounded-2xl mb-8 mt-8" src="https://www.youtube-nocookie.com/embed/{{ youtubeId }}?si=6BtkhydcpJ8UFQ_l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% else %}
-Coming soon.
+Coming soon
+{% endif %}

 ---

-## Need More Help?
+## Need Additional Help?

-If you run into any issues or have questions, just reach out to our friendly [Helperbird support team](/support/), and we’ll help you out in no time.
+If you run into issues or want to learn more about Helperbird's reading tools, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.
+We're always happy to help make reading easier.